Exploring St Peter’s Kirk – the listening walk

 Going to the Opera 1874 by Seymour Joseph Guy.
 A portrait of W.H.
 Vanderbilt’s family.
 Believed to be in the public domain.

 The Vanderbilts were once the wealthiest family in the United States.
-They began by developing huge shipping and railroad empires, and then branched out into various other activities.
+They began by developing shipping and railroad empires, and then branched out into various other activities.
 A graveyard by the North Sea seems a long way from the family portrayed by Seymour Joseph Guy above.
 Yet, our second stop on the Listening Walk is a plaque which reveals that a container of the ‘dust’ of Cornelia Vanderbilt (1900-1976) is buried beneath the stone in front of us.
 Cornelia Stuyvesant Vanderbilt was the 4th generation, great-granddaughter of Cornelius Vanderbilt, the founding father of the above empires.
-How the plaque came to be here is linked to the final name on the gravestone behind it – William Goodsir (1928-1984).
+The final name on the gravestone, William Goodsir (1928-1984), is why the plaque was placed here.

 Cornelia had been born at the Biltmore Estate in North Carolina.
 Her childhood was spent there in a 250-room mansion (the largest privately owned home in the USA).
 The house and her father’s fortune passed to her after her father’s death.
 She went on to marry a British aristocrat (Hon.
 John Francis Amherst Cecil) in 1924 and then divorced him in 1934.
 She had moved to Paris, dyed her hair bright pink, changed her name to Nilcha (and later to Mary), and never returned to the USA.
 She then moved to London and married again in 1949.
 Her husband was Captain Vivian Francis Bulkeley-Johnson, who had served in the Air Ministry.
 He died in 1968.